zammad/zammad-user-documentation/extras/knowledge-base.rst

       mode).

    Attachments
-      Add any file as attachment to your answer.
+      Add any file as an attachment to your answer.
 Such an attachment isn't embedded in the body of the answer.
 Readers can download it by clicking on it in the attachment section.

    Tags
       Can help to categorize or label answers for better search results.
-Please note that tags are visible publicly and can be the same like those in your tickets.
+Please note that tags are visible publicly and can be the same as those in your tickets.

 Visibility
    Set the visibility of an answer to control who can see an article,